svpatro/NumberTheory/README.md

 ### Makefile

-To create the binary for a program, run `make AA`.
+To run the program, enter `make AA` while in the NumberTheory directory.

 This will produce an executable named `main` using the gcc compiler.